-A useful tip to keep in mind when you are using blog content to develop engaging videos is to link back to the original post in the video description.
+One last useful tip to keep in mind: link back to the original post in the video description.
 This will keep your content alive and trigger an increase in traffic.
 More traffic equals more clicks and more conversions.
 With that being said, you really can’t ignore the potential of your old content.
 Don’t let it just sit there – reuse it!